DivineTheAnalyst/CICD-Pipeline/README.md

 # CI/CD Pipeline Repository

-Welcome to the **my CI/CD** repository!
+Welcome to **my CI/CD** repository!
 This project is designed to demonstrate the implementation of a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins, Docker, SonarQube, and Kubernetes.

 ## 📌 Repository Overview